 The Dog Tale is reader-supported.
 We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

-VERDICT (if you’re in a hurry): Hobbes loves Ollie Dog Food.
-He’s tried all of Ollie’s fresh food recipes and gobbled each one down.
+VERDICT (if you’re in a hurry): Hobbes loves Ollie Dog Food!
+He has tried all of Ollie’s fresh food recipes and gobbled each one down.
 Get 50% off your first box and give your dog a diet as good as your own.

-- Free vet telehealth access with every subscription
+• Free vet health screening with every subscription

 In this review: